Vellimoonga: Plot

 Mamachan is an unmarried politician in his forties.
 He works in a relatively unknown party based in North India that barely has any presence in Kerala.
 He is subject to taunts and retorts to this though he is the national leader of the party he belongs to.

 Well known for his cunning and slimy tactics, Mamachan has his share of haters in the village, Karthikapuram.
 Mamachan eventually decides to get married and visits a prospective bride, only to be chased away by the bride's father Wareed as Mamachan and the bride's mother Mollykutty were classmates and friends during their teens and Mamachan had slapped Wareed once when he tried to woo Mollykutty.

 Mamachan in an attempt to get serious in life decides to progress his political career after he is taunted for being a good-for-nothing lazing around in a party without any scope or future.
 He visits Delhi and is instructed to stand in elections with the understanding that if he loses his election deposit in Kerala, he will be elevated to a role in the center which is viewed with jealousy by his colleague, Gopi.

-Gopi decides it is better to let Mamachan win in Erikkur constituency and stay as a legislator rather than lose and move to Delhi for a better role.
+Gopi decides it is better to let Mamachan win in Irikkur constituency and stay as a legislator rather than lose and move to Delhi for a better role.
 Gopi subsequently rallies all of Mamachan's rivals together to work for Mamachan's victory so that they can prevent him from going to Delhi which results in Mamachan's victory in the polls.
 Only after the elections, it is revealed that everything was Mamachan's plans to win the election as a legislator, making others work for his victory, and that there was nothing for him in Delhi.

 Mamachan's prospective bride's alliance is fixed with a guy from Mumbai named Charlie who disappears on the day of the wedding.
 To save the bride and her family's honor, Mamachan is requested by the village elders and priest to marry her.
 After the marriage, Charlie appears and reveals he was Mamachan's friend and his disappearance was a part of a plan by Mamachan to marry her.
 Both are shown to be happily married and moving on after that.

 The story is based on some real-life observations written by Joji Thomas who is a native of Karthikapuram.